What is CLOVES Syndrome Community

 Lindsey is from St. Louis Missouri and has two sons Austin and Zack .
 She connected with the CLOVES Community in 2013 when doctors suggested that Austin (originally diagnosed at birth with KTS) may in fact have CLOVES Syndrome.
 After biopsies and reviewing all of Austin’s records, doctors at Boston Childrens Hospital confirmed his new diagnosis of CLOVES.

 Lindsey is a senior sales representative for a distributor of packaging and shipping supplies called Tripack.
 She’s worked at Tripack for the last 17 years and also assists in the purchasing for the company.
 When she isn’t selling boxes she enjoys spending time with her boys.
 Zack plays select baseball and their summers are mostly spent at the ball fields.
 She has been advocating on behalf of her rare gem for many years now and is excited for the opportunity to do even more with CLOVES Syndrome Community.

-Treasurer, CLOVES Syndrome Community
+Treasurer of the Board, CLOVES Syndrome Community

 Ashley joined CLOVES Syndrome Community during the process of becoming a formal organization in the summer of 2011.
 Ashley is a Certified Public Accountant.
 She has held various accounting positions and currently works full time as a Financial Reporting Manager for an oil and gas company.
 Ashley lives in Tulsa, Oklahoma with her husband Steve and children, Loretta and Van.

 Vice Chair of the Board of Directors, CLOVES Syndrome Community